Constraints on primordial black holes for nonstandard cosmologies: Introduction

 \section{Introduction}

 {More than fifty years have passed since the first studies on Primordial Black Holes (PBHs) \citep{zel1967hypothesis}.
-Although there is still no definitive evidence of their existence, recent advances in gravitational wave astronomy have increased the interest in the study of these objects.
-One of the reasons for such interest is the wide mass spectrum, which can accomodate for observed phenomena with no definite explanation.
+Although there is still no definitive evidence of their existence, recent advances in gravitational wave astronomy have increased the interest in studying these objects.
+One of the reasons for such interest is the wide mass spectrum, which can accommodate observed phenomena with no definite explanation.
 A characteristic observable signature of PBHs comes from Hawking radiation \citep{Hawking:1974rv}.
 According to the theory, PBHs with masses $M_{\rm PBH}\lesssim 10^{15} \rm{g}$ should have been evaporated.
-However, with the adequate numbers, these light PBHs can explain different astrophysical observations, as the extragalactic \citep{1976ApJ...206....1P} and galactic \citep{refId0} $\gamma$-ray backgrounds or some short-period $\gamma$-ray bursts \citep{Cline_1997}.
-On the other hand, PBHs with mass larger than $10^{15} \rm{g}$ can contribute to part of the Dark Matter (DM).
-Even if they do not contribute significantly to the DM in a certain part of the spectrum, their existence could explain observations such as the seeds of supermassive black holes \citep{PhysRevD.66.063505} or observations of black holes in the intermediate mass range \citep{sasaki2016primordial}.}
+However, with adequate numbers, these light PBHs can explain different astrophysical observations, as the extragalactic \citep{Page:1976wx} and galactic \citep{refId0} $\gamma$-ray backgrounds or some short-period $\gamma$-ray bursts \citep{Cline_1997}.
+On the other hand, PBHs with a mass larger than $10^{15} \rm{g}$ can contribute to part of the Dark Matter.
+Even if they do not contribute significantly to the dark matter in a certain part of the spectrum, their existence could explain observations such as the seeds of supermassive black holes \citep{PhysRevD.66.063505} or observations of black holes in the intermediate mass range \citep{sasaki2016primordial}.}